Economic Development Research Group for the American Society of Civil Engineers (ASCE), 2013

 ASCE’s Failure to Act economic report series, prepared by EDR Group, shows the economic consequences of continued underinvestment in our nation’s infrastructure, and the economic gains that could be made by 2020 in terms of GDP, personal disposable income, exports, and jobs if we choose as a country to invest in our communities.
 The four-part series culminated with the release of a summary report on January 15, 2013, which presents an overall picture of the economic opportunity associated with infrastructure investment and the cost of failing to fill the investment gap.

 The first report, Failure to Act: The Economic Impact of Current Investment Trends in Surface Transportation Infrastructure, encompasses highways, bridges, rail, and transit.
 The second report, Failure to Act: The Economic Impact of Current Investment Trends in Water and Wastewater Treatment Infrastructure, focuses on the pipes, treatment plants, pumping stations, and other infrastructure that make up the nation’s public drinking-water and wastewater systems.
 The third report, Failure to Act: The Economic Impact of Current Investment Trends in Electricity Infrastructure, examines ways that households and business will face higher costs if sufficient electricity generation, transmission and distribution systems are not available in the future.
-A Failure to Act summary report that looks at infrastructure overall will be released this winter.
-The fourth report,, Failure to Act: The Economic Impact of Current Investment Trends in Airports, Inland Waterways and Marine Ports Infrastructure, shows that aging infrastructure and congestion at our nation’s marine ports, inland waterways, and airports makes shipping more expensive, increasing the cost of goods.
+The fourth report, Failure to Act: The Economic Impact of Current Investment Trends in Airports, Inland Waterways and Marine Ports Infrastructure , shows that aging infrastructure and congestion at our nation’s marine ports, inland waterways, and airports makes shipping more expensive, increasing the cost of goods.

 The summary report shows that with an additional investment of $157 billion a year between now and 2020, the U.S. can eliminate this drag on economic growth and protect: